|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 If there is a step change in FNR core zone thickness the fission rate and hence the fission gamma photon flux and the prompt neutron flux respond almost instantly.
 However, the liquid sodium temperature, which limits the fission power, takes longer to respond.

-To prevent uncontrolled explosive power growth FNRs should always remain subcritical with respect to prompt fission neutrons, which constitute about 99.8% of the total neutron flux.
-The remaining 0.2% of the total neutron flux consists of delayed neutrons from fission fragments emitted about 3 seconds after the corresponding nuclear fission.
+To prevent uncontrolled explosive power growth FNRs should always remain subcritical with respect to prompt fission neutrons, which constitute over 99.8% of the total neutron flux.
+The remaining ~ 0.2% of the total neutron flux consists of delayed neutrons from fission fragments emitted about 3 seconds after the corresponding nuclear fission.
 Provided that most of the delayed neutrons participate in reactor power control, the rate of fission power growth is safely limited by the rate of delayed neutron production.
-This time delay in reactor power growth normally allows sufficient time for the liquid sodium temperature to rise and suppress the core reactivity to safely control the fission power in a FNR.
+This time delay in reactor power growth allows sufficient time for the fuel temperature to rise and suppress the core reactivity to safely control the fission power in a FNR.

 In FNR operation the reactor fuel temperature is controlled by the fuel geometry.
-The heat production rate is controlled by the liquid sodium temperature with respect to the fuel temperature.
-A rise in local sodium temperature causes sodium thermal expansion which causes liquid sodium natural circulation.
+The heat production rate is controlled by the circulating primary liquid sodium temperature with respect to the fuel temperature.
+A rise in local primary sodium temperature causes local sodium thermal expansion which causes liquid sodium natural circulation.

-At the transition between the lower blanket and the core zone bottom care must be taken must be taken to ensure that the local nuclear heat injection is not so large as to cause thermal stress failure of the fuel tubes.
+At the transition between the lower blanket and the core zone bottom care must be taken to ensure that the local nuclear heat injection is not so large as to cause thermal stress failure of the fuel tubes.
+This issue will limit the maximum temperature difference between the top and bottom of the fuel tubes.
+If the load temperature difference is greater the return sodium must be warmed before it reaches the bottomof the fuel tubes.

 To prevent liquid sodium flow obstruction it is necessary to keep the liquid sodium coolant clean, well filtered and free of impurities that can form solids in the liquid sodium operating temperature range.
-The liquid sodium should not contain any potassium which could potentially form KOH.
 At liquid sodium temperatures below 360 degrees C KOH will precipitate.
-If not filtered out it could potentially cause flow and heat transfer problems.
+At liquid sodium temperatures below 318 degrees C NaOH will precipitate.
+If not filtered out these precipitates could potentially cause flow and heat transfer problems.

 In addition to ongoing liquid sodium filtering an important periodic maintenance procedure is to temporarily remove the reactor thermal load and allow the reactor to raise the temperature of all of its steel and liquid sodium components up to 520 degrees C. This maintenance procedure will dissolve most impurities that deposit on cooler surfaces and will anneal reactor related steel components.